 - 1 tsp salt

-- 1 large egg brushing of tops
+- 1 large egg for egg wash

-- 1 tsp poppy seeds for the tops
+- 1 tsp poppy seeds for topping

 Instructions

-- In a mixing bowl combine the lukewarm water with a tablespoon of sugar and yeast.
+- In a mixing bowl, combine the lukewarm water with a tablespoon of sugar and yeast.
 Let it sit until the yeast bubbles.

 - Add oil and whisk in 4 eggs.
 Add in the remainder of the sugar and salt.
 Slowly stir in flour one cup at a time.